forest-fire/firemodel/docs/modeling/model-constraints.md

 }
 ```

 Maybe not surprisingly the "model constaints" are meta properties about your model as a whole (versus on a specific property).
-Let's review these options:
+Let's review the options highlighted above ...

 ### Database Offseting